 Device is pretty solid even without a case.
-You can 3D print one if you want.
-Currently there are two options:
+You can 3d print one if you want.
+Currently there are multiple options:

 - Simple case

 - Looks a bit bulky

 - Author also suggest to solder on DPad instead of Joystick, but you can put it without any modifications

 - Elegant case

-- You console will look like finished, factory made and user friendly product
+- You console will look like factory made and user friendly product

 - Download of model costs 7 bucks (in addition to price of 3d printing)

 - [Optional] Author says you will need to get Adafruit silicone buttons or (cheap alternative from Ebay) and solder them in instead of existing ones, but I've used 3d printed case without any modifications and it fitted ok

 - Model also contains limiter for joystick, which makes handling better